Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-ConfigureDisplay.md

 Optionally sets new settings for that output.
 Possible values for subfunction parameter 'setting':
 'Brightness': Return or set brightness of an attached display device.
 Many
-displays and systems don't support this function.  brightness values are in the
+displays and systems don't support this function.
+To find out if your system
+supports brightness queries and setting, call this subfunction without
+specifying a brightness.
+The function will either return a \>= brightness value,
+or -1 if the system doesn't support brightness control.
+If you try to set
+brightness on a system that doesn't support it, the function will abort with an
-range 0.0 to 1.0 from darkest to brightest.
+error.
+Brightness values are in the range 0.0 to 1.0 from darkest to brightest.
 Returns old brightness setting.
 'NumberOutputs': Return number of active separate display outputs for given
 screen 'screenNumber'.
 'Capture': Capture output 'outputId' of a screen 'screenNumber' for exclusive